Most Affordable Neighborhoods in Kenosha, WI

 3 Rentals

 Uptown Kenosha is a top choice for budget-conscious renters for a variety of reasons.
-The average rent in Uptown Kenosha is $1,008 while the city average is $1,195.
-Residents enjoy convenient access to Dinosaur Discovery Museum, Pringle Nature Center, and General Mitchell International.
+The average rent in Uptown Kenosha is $1,008 while the city average is $1,235.
+Residents enjoy convenient access to Univ of Wisc., Parkside, General Mitchell International, and Dinosaur Discovery Museum.
 The neighborhood is considered walkable with a WalkScore® of 79.

 Average Rent